javadafzalan/IOC-Extractor/README.md

 # IOC-Extractor

-this script gets a list of ip addresses and finds the malicious ones using virustotal API. in this version it only supports Virustotal, in future i will add support of more platforms and more other features.
+This IOC-Extractor script gets a list of ip addresses and finds the malicious ones using virustotal API. in this version it only supports Virustotal, in future i will add support of more platforms and more other features.

 ## sampple